-A. Why does Paul spend time defending his credentials?
+A. Why Paul defends his credentials.

 1. (1) Introduction: Please bear with me!